๐Ÿ†˜Crisis Management

 Technological Crises

-• Equipment and software failures—server crashes, manufacturing malfunctions, and system outages that halt operations without warning
+• Equipment and software failures such as server crashes, manufacturing malfunctions, and system outages can halt operations without warning

-• Cascading effects often multiply initial damage; one system failure triggers dependent system failures across the organization
+• Cascading effects often multiply initial damage; one system failure triggers dependent system failures across the organization.
+A single cloud provider outage, for example, can knock dozens of companies offline simultaneously.

 • Rapid assessment capability determines recovery speed; organizations need diagnostic protocols to identify root causes quickly